Skip to Main Content

 Logging in

 To see all of your Resource Lists, including those in draft, go to Resource Lists.
-Click on Log in on the grey bar and use your University network account.
+Click on Log in on the navy blue bar and use your University network account.
 You already have a profile, as well as list publishing and editing rights.

 Finding and adding your lists